 When Paula joined Broadcom, a Fortune 500© company that is a global leader and innovator in semiconductor solutions, she was given the rare opportunity to build the corporate foundation from scratch.
-“Broadcom had resources at a time when other foundations were reacting to meeting pledges in a down market in the U.S. Being cash-flush, we had the luxury of defining a mission and identifying opportunities that were closed to others because of their existing obligations,” she explains.
+“Broadcom had resources at a time when other foundations were reacting to meeting pledges in a down market in the U.S. Being cash flush, we had the luxury of defining a mission and identifying opportunities that were closed to others because of their existing obligations,” she explains.
 “Because the company relies heavily on two fundamental assets, innovation and human capital, it seemed strategic to direct our philanthropy toward achieving goals that would support the company’s mission and values, namely science, technology, engineering, and math.
 Our parent company has merged and is now under the banner of Broadcom Inc., but our mission and goals remain the same.”

-Because Broadcom is a Fortune 500 semiconductor company, we wanted a foundation that would brand us as a thought leader in engineering and technology.
-The challenge became, with the resources that we had, how could we impact STEM?
+The challenge for the foundation remains the same: How can we impact STEM literacy for young people of all genders and economic backgrounds?
 We concluded that we would pick our targets carefully.
-Specifically, we would target graduate-level research to inspire young innovators, and middle school, where young people of all genders and economic backgrounds make a critical turn in their thinking about education, their future, and their associations both inside and outside of school.
+Specifically, we would target middle school to inspire young innovators when they make a critical turn in their thinking about education, their future, and their associations both inside and outside of school.

 The graduate university focus was a priority of Broadcom Co-Founder, Chairman of the Board, and Chief Technical Officer, Dr. Henry Samueli, who himself was a beneficiary of philanthropy throughout his entire experience at UCLA.
 The son of Holocaust survivors, he received scholarships over the course of his life as an academic, and he understood the value of supporting young professors and students.
-The middle school priority was established both by design and circumstance.
-Scott A. McGregor (CEO of Broadcom Corporation and President of the Foundation), Henry, and I all experienced a major turn in our lives during middle school around STEM, so the opportunity to do the middle school competition resonated with us.
-Also, having worked at UCLA in neurosciences during my career and having trained as a teacher, I have very strong feelings about the physiological, intellectual, and psychological development of young people between the ages of 8-12.
-Neurologically, their plasticity is beginning to wane, and they’re beginning to identify the tribes and relationships that will carry them forward in a self-selected community.
+Also, having worked at UCLA in neurosciences during my career and having trained as a teacher, I have very strong feelings about the physiological, intellectual, and psychological development of young people between the ages of 10-14.
+Neurologically, their plasticity is beginning to wane, and they’re beginning to identify with peers and establish lasting relationships that will carry them forward in a self-selected community.

 The most important organ for a grantmaker is actually not one’s heart; it’s one’s ears.
 The art of listening to people who need resources, which sometimes leads to a yes or a no answer, requires my full attention and appreciation of their needs and objectives.
 How can our foundation’s largesse advance their goal?
 Listening well is an art form that one can never practice enough.

-Because our foundation is so new, we are increasingly focused on institutionalizing the entrepreneurial character of a brand new corporate foundation without losing its pioneering spirit.
+Because our foundation is relatively new, we are increasingly focused on institutionalizing the entrepreneurial character of a corporate foundation without losing its pioneering spirit.
 How do we sustain what we have created?
-The directors of the foundation board also run our company and yet they all serve enthusiastically and chair foundation committees.
-Unlike many companies, the foundation work is not pushed down to mid-management or turned over to semi-retired executives.
-We all feel strongly that we need to maintain that energy and commitment at the highest level.
-It’s not easy and I think about it daily.
-Success and sustainability are very important for our corporate foundation.
+Our foundation board seeks to maintain that energy and commitment at the highest level.
+It’s not easy, and I think about it daily.
+Success and sustainability are very important for our foundation.

 George Soros, because he’s George Soros!
 Every time something comes out with his name on it, I think, wow, I wish I’d thought of that!

-9. IF YOU CAN HELP YOUR ORGANIZATION ACCOMPLISH ONE THING WITH IT’S PHILANTHROPY, WHAT WOULD IT BE?
+IF YOU COULD ACCOMPLISH ONE THING WITH YOUR PHILANTHROPY, WHAT WOULD IT BE?

 To have an adult look back on his or her life and say that Broadcom helped put them on their path.
-I want that young person to say, “That was the moment that changed my life.”
+I want that person to say, “That was the moment that changed my life.”
 And what is exciting these days is that kids who participated in Broadcom Foundation-led initiatives are doing just that!